2-min scorecardSee what your manual month-end close is actually costing you

 • Under 30 days with white-glove setup, no data team required

-• Full audit trail on every reconciliation, assumption, and scenario
+• Full audit trail on every reconciliation and number, traced to source

 The Comparison at a Glance